Acquired tracheomalacia is a weakness and floppiness of the walls of the windpipe (trachea, or airway). It develops after birth.

-The condition may improve without treatment, but persons with tracheomalacia must be monitored closely when they have respiratory infections.
+The condition may improve without treatment, but people with tracheomalacia must be monitored closely when they have respiratory infections.

-Aspiration pneumonia can occur from breathing in food.
+Aspiration pneumonia (a lung infection) can occur from breathing in food.

 Adults who develop tracheomalacia after being on a breathing machine often have serious lung problems.

 Call your health care provider if you or your child breathes in an abnormal way.
-It can become an urgent or emergency condition.
+Tracheomalacia can become an urgent or emergency condition.

 Gaissert HA, Burns J. The compromised airway: tumors, strictures, and tracheomalacia.
 Surg Clin North Am.
 2010;90(5):1065-89.